rsaarelm/tt/README.md

 ## TODO items

-Handled by todo.txt conventions, tt won't do much with these.
-However, it does provide "todo" and "done" commands to add a new open item or add a done item.
+Tt is not a complete todo application.
+You are assumed to use a text editor or a dedicated todo.txt tool like Simpletask to maintain your todo list.
+However, tt does provide you with `todo` and `done` commands to add a new open or completed item to your `todo.txt` file from the command line.

+    tt todo "Buy milk @shop"

+Most of the entries tt deals with are entered directly as done items.
+You can also enter done items to add a daily summary of what you did.
+See [wj](http://tylerneylon.com/a/wj/) for an explanation of such system.

+    tt done "+day Finished painting the deck"

 ## Time tracking

 Clock in and out of projects, this generates lines in your todo.txt file:

     tt in my-project
-    tt out Frobnicated the macguffin
+    tt out "Frobnicated the macguffin"

 Comments after `tt in [project]` and `tt out` are optional.